 Determining the discoverability of posts

-Previously, the courts have established that there is limited expectation of privacy on social media sites; therefore, they have broadened discovery rules to allow for the inclusion of much of social media.
+Previously, the courts have established that there is a limited expectation of privacy on social media sites; therefore, they have broadened discovery rules to allow for the inclusion of much of social media.
 This is generally the case even if the poster initially viewed the information they posted as “private” or for a limited audience.

 In one case, Richards v.
 Hertz Corp., the plaintiff claimed to have an injury resulting from an accident.
 However, the defense came across photos of the plaintiff on her Facebook profile where she was skiing during the time she claimed to be injured.
 After this discovery, the defense sought to gain access to additional information on her Facebook page, since her individual settings kept that information private from the general public.

-In this case, however, the courts limited the defense’s access of the plaintiff’s Facebook information to only photos that showed her engaging in sports or other physical activities which she would need to be able-bodied to do.
+In this case, however, the courts limited the defense’s access to the plaintiff’s Facebook information to only photos that showed her engaging in sports or other physical activities which she would need to be able-bodied to do.
 However, the appellate court eventually reversed that decision with the reasoning that, since the photo of her skiing was relevant to determining the validity of her claim, it was likely there was other evidence on her private Facebook.

 Clearly, there is some flexibility with the discoverability of social media posts.
 Even when the entirety of someone’s profile isn’t deemed acceptable to share with the courts, information that was posted without privacy settings and is therefore available to the public can often be considered discoverable.
 For divorcing parties and their family law attorneys, it’s important to keep in mind that what you do on social media can make a difference in your case.
 Use social media wisely, and don’t post anything that the other party could use out of context to disparage or discredit you.
-Get in touch with Allison Maxim at Maxim Smith to discuss your particular situation as it relates to Family & Divorce law.
+Get in touch with Allison Maxim at Maxim Smith to discuss your particular situation as it relates to Family & Divorce Law.